What’s included in this blog?

 Who doesn’t love a bit of home automation!
 Being able to monitor things within your home and control them remotely can give you peace of mind or just be handy extra features to have.

-IoT-based home automation using Raspberry Pi or Arduino can be instrumental in building your own voice-activated home system.
+IoT-based home automation using ROCK or Arduino can be instrumental in building your own voice-activated home system.
 There are options to use smart lightbulbs in your home as well, which you can turn on and off remotely.
 This can mean that you never have to get out of bed and check if you left them on ever again.

 Taking into account smart locks, heating systems and even more options as well, you can create an interconnected network of home IoT devices to be as comfortable as possible.
 You could even build a smart energy monitor to keep a track of your energy usage and help keep your energy costs down.